tealcoin-project/litecore-litecoin/README.md

 out collectively by the network.
 Tealcoin Core is the name of open source software which enables the use of this currency.

-Tealcoin started in March 2018 as a variant of Litecoin using Scrypt as the Proof-of-Work (PoW) hash algorithm.
+Tealcoin started in March 2018 as a variant of Tealcoin using Scrypt as the Proof-of-Work (PoW) hash algorithm.

 - Max Money 20,000,000
 - Total Supply 126,140,000